 Programming—The electronics that you use on a daily basis have all had computer programmers involved in their production processes.
 Everything from software programs and computer networks to mobile apps and video games can operate successfully because of the code that is written into them.
-In 2018, the most sought-after programming language was Java, and Python was the language whose popularity was increasing the fastest.6 So having Java and Python certifications could be especially beneficial to your career.
+Code Platoon found that in 2019, the most sought-after programming language was Java, and Python was the language whose popularity was increasing the fastest.
+So having Java and Python certifications could be especially beneficial to your career.

 - Median pay—$84,280

 Are you an experienced business professional who has already achieved a four-year degree or some other level of college education?
 It might make you happy to learn that, when you pursue important industry certifications, jobs that pay well often follow.
 In fact, in the world of business, those who are certified often earn more—in some cases, substantially more—than those who are not certified.
 So it is definitely worth looking into what kinds of credentials could be available to you.
 Continue reading to discover some of the highest-paying certificate jobs for business professionals right now.

 Accounting—Join the ranks of some of the most admired accounting professionals by adding a certification to your title.
 Two of the most common designations that accountants pursue are Certified Public Accountant (CPA) and Certified Management Accountant (CMA).
 Although achieving those titles takes a lot of commitment and hard work, it can really pay off.
 A report from Robert Half found that professionals with certifications like a CPA license can earn up to 15 percent more than their non-licensed counterparts.
 And a salary survey by the Institute of Management Accountants found that CMAs have 31 percent higher total earnings than their non-CMA peers.
 So if you are currently working as an accountant, then earning a professional certification could be in your best interest.

 - Top pay—$122,840 or more